Extending and Customizing SaaS Solutions (Old)

 Prerequisites:

 - The CDS command line tools must be installed.
-See Local Setup for more details.
+See Getting Started > Setup for more details.

 - The Identity Provider linked to the tenant's subaccount must support the SAML standard.